Jeeaaasus/youtube-dl/README.md

 * **args.conf**

-    File location: `/config/args.conf`.&nbsp;&nbsp;&nbsp;*delete and restart container to restore default arguments*
+    File location: `/config/args.conf`.&nbsp;&nbsp;&nbsp;*delete and restart container to restore [default arguments](https://github.com/Jeeaaasus/youtube-dl/blob/master/root/config.default/args.conf)*
-    This is where all youtube-dl execution arguments are, you can add or remove them however you like, exceptions being that `--config-location` and `--batch-file` cannot be used.
+    This is where all youtube-dl execution arguments are, you can add or remove them however you like.
+If left unchanged this file will get updated automatically.

-    Keep in mind that if you define `--format`, the ENV `youtubedl_quality` is not used anymore.
+    **Unsupported arguments**
+    * `--config-location`, hardcoded to '/config/args.conf'.
+    * `--batch-file`, hardcoded to '/config/channels.txt'.
+    * `--sponsorblock-remove`, temporarily unsupported because of a bug with ffmpeg.

+    **Default arguments**
+    * `--output "/downloads/%(uploader)s/%(title)s.%(ext)s"`, makes youtube-dl create separate folders for each channel and use the video title for the filename.
-    The default `--playlist-end 8` makes youtube-dl only download the latest 8 videos.
+    * `--playlist-end 8`, makes youtube-dl only download the latest 8 videos.
 Be careful changing this!
-YouTube may feel like you are making too many requests and therefore ip banning you.
+YouTube may feel like you are making too many requests and therefore might ip ban you.

-    The default `--match-filter "! is_live"` makes youtube-dl ignore live streams.
+    * `--match-filter "! is_live"`, makes youtube-dl ignore live streams.
+    * `--windows-filenames`, restricts filenames to only Windows allowed characters.
+    * `--no-write-playlist-metafiles`, makes youtube-dl not download channel posters.
+    * `--no-progress`, removes a lot of unnecessary clutter from the logs.
+    * `--merge-output-format mp4`, makes youtube-dl create mp4 files.
+    * `--sub-langs all,-live_chat`, makes youtube-dl embed subtitles.
+    * `--embed-metadata`, makes youtube-dl embed metadata like video description and chapters.

-    The default `--sponsorblock-mark all` makes youtube-dl create chapters using the [SponsorBlock API](https://sponsor.ajay.app/).
+    * `--sponsorblock-mark all`, makes youtube-dl create chapters from [SponsorBlock](https://sponsor.ajay.app/) segments.

-    Don't want a folder for every channel?
-Change the line with `--output` to suit your needs.

-    Don't want mp4 files?
-Change the line with `--merge-output-format` to suit your needs.

     yt-dlp configuration options documentation [here](https://github.com/yt-dlp/yt-dlp#usage-and-options).